ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 There are 3 outliers for this boxplot.
 ```

-When seeking to use shading or opaqueness to describe the density of the points, the fact the size of the points has an impact on the opaqueness is not realised by `BrailleR`.
+When seeking to use shading or opaqueness to describe the density of the points, the fact the size of the points has an impact on the opaqueness is not currently realised by `BrailleR`.

 ```r
 fig2.9b = qplot(color, price / carat, data = diamonds, geom = "jitter", alpha = I(1 / 50))